 - plumbing, gas and electricity.

 Your landlord should give you information about what repairs you are responsible for, which usually includes internal decoration and putting right any damage you cause.

 If your home needs repairs, report the problem to your landlord straight away.
 They should have a 24-hour service for emergencies and proper procedures for carrying out any work involved.

-You can find out more about repairs if you have a community landord here.
+Find out more about repairs if you have a community landlord here.